friktiny/discord-bots/README.md

 `UnhandledPromiseRejectionWarning: SyntaxError: Unexpected token | in JSON at position 69420` - well to solve this compare the json file you're trying to upload to the [example.json](https://github.com/HarutoHiroki/Discord.js-Bot/blob/master/temp/example.json) file included in the code and see whats wrong there.

 ## (OPTIONAL) Keeping your bot online on a virtual private server
 Want to start hosting your own bot?
-Well I have one recommended tool for youuuuuuuuuu :D
+Well I have one recommended tool for you

 As mentioned in optional tools, PM2 is a useful tool that can help you keep your bot online and restart it whenever it crashes.
 To install it do
 `npm i pm2` to install it for the repo only or do `npm i pm2 -g` to install it globally (need admin/sudo perms)